Last update: 25 Apr 2025

 Bring along a photo ID, copy of FCC license (if any) and certificates of completion (if any) [CSCEs].

-The paperwork is promptly started on the 'start time' (at 6:30 P.M.) & Testing is 30 minutes after the registration start time (7:00 P.M.)
+The paperwork is promptly started on the 'start time' (6:30 P.M.) & Testing is 30 minutes after the registration start time (7:00 P.M.)
 Please arrive by the start time (nominally 6:30 P.M.) to allow paperwork completion prior to testing.
 If it is a 'special testing' event, start time may vary, but structure is the same.
-Paperwork and 30 minutes later testing starts.
+Paperwork starts and 30 minutes later testing starts.

 If you have any special requests, let us know ahead of time.
 We can make sure we can support your needs.

 SARA is certified under the ARRL VEC.
 SARA usually offers a "special" testing sessions in June (not at the regular time/location).
 It is normally held at our Field Day site (4th full weekend in June ~ on Saturday).
-Testing time at this event is different ... check ahead for the details.
+Testing time at this event can be very different ... check ahead for all the details.

 Remote Online Ham Exams